Skip to main content

 « View All Posts

-11 Types of Cracks in Concrete + What They Mean for You
+11 Types of Cracks in Concrete (and What They Really Mean)

 By Sarah Etler

-Virtually every old-school concrete guy will always tell you that there are only two guarantees with concrete: first, that it will get hard, and second, that it will crack.
+Here’s the truth: concrete almost always cracks.
+As the old saying goes, there are only two guarantees with concrete: it will get hard, and it will crack.

 1. Shrinkage Cracks